Stability of amalgamated free products and HNN extensions: Preliminaries

 \begin{definition} Let us consider a group $\overline{G}$ generated by a finite set $S$.
 We will say that an epimorphism $\pi\colon\overline{G}\to G$ is $\mathu$-stable if for any $\varepsilon>0$ there exist $\delta>0$ and a finite set $E\subseteq \ker \pi$ such that for any $\varphi\colon \overline{G}\to \Aut(X)\in\mathu$ with $d_E(\varphi, 1_X)\le\delta$ there exists $\psi\colon G\to \Aut(X)$ with $d_S(\varphi,\psi)\le\varepsilon$. \end{definition}

-The equivalent definition of $P$-stability for not necessarily finitely generated groups was introduced in \cite{ioana2020stability} (Lemma 3.1).
+The equivalent definition reformulation of $P$-stability for not necessarily finitely generated groups was given in \cite{ioana2020stability} (Lemma 3.1).
 The proof of equivalence works without any changes for stability with respect to any class of metric groups $\mathu$.
-For finitely generated groups this result can be stated as following.
+Using Definition~\ref{def_st_epi} we can state this result for finitely generated groups as following.

 \begin{prop} The group $G$ generated by a finite set $S$ is $\mathu$-stable if and only if the epimorphism $\pi\colon F_S\to G$ is $\mathu$-stable. \end{prop}